-At times, chemical peels can contain more than one active ingredient in a combination.
+At times, chemical peels for skin can contain more than one active ingredient in a combination.
 Active ingredients can include citric acids, mandelic acid, lactic acid, etc, such as in PCA Skin Chemical Peel.

-How to take care of your skin after a Chemical Peel for good result?
+How to take care of your skin after a Chemical Peel for a good result?

 - Avoid direct exposure to sunlight 24 to 48 hours after the treatment